PNG - Portable Network Graphics

 On macOS, use Preview to open a PNG file.

-How to Convert a PNG file to PDF Online
+How to convert a PNG file to PDF online?

 For better compatibility, consider converting PNG files to PDF documents.
 This way, you can easily open, download, or share a PDF document when needed, from any device.